 We know dogs share some of the same emotions we have.
 They can become jealous, angry or depressed.
 Dogs show joy and express their happiness with a wiggling body when they see their favorite person.
 Research has also shown that dogs are capable of showing empathy to us and other animals.
 Many people claim their dogs can also express love, and now there is research to back up their claims.

 The debate over which emotions dogs can feel has been going on for years.
 However, as scientists continue digging into the canine mind, they are learning that the bond we share with our dogs is more than just providing them with security or their favorite CANIDAE food.
 It’s deeper and perhaps even more complex than we know.

 Researchers at Emory University in Atlanta trained 12 dogs to remain calm and relaxed inside an MRI machine so clear images of the brain could be seen without having to sedate the canines.
 They focused on the area of the brain associated with positive emotions, and found that dogs and humans share the same brain structure that controls emotions.
 We share the same hormones, and have the same chemical changes that take place in the brain.

-The personal opinions and/or use of trade, corporate or brand names, is for information and convenience only.
-Such use does not constitute an endorsement by CANIDAE® All Natural Pet Foods of any product or service.
-Opinions are those of the individual authors and not necessarily of CANIDAE® All Natural Pet Foods.
+The personal opinions and/or use of trade, firm, corporation or brand names, in this blog is for the information and convenience of the reader.
+Such use does not constitute an official endorsement or approval by CANIDAE® Natural Pet Food Company of any product or service to the exclusion of others that may be suitable.
+All opinions in this blog are those of the individual authors and not necessarily of CANIDAE® Natural Pet Food Company.